top of page

 • Ibuprofen - High dose (800 mg) can be prescribed

-If your pain is extreme or ongoing, you should consider seeing a healthcare provider.
+If you cannot get a handle on your pain, if it is extreme or ongoing, you should consider seeing a healthcare provider.

 PLEASE READ: